 2. Remove the meat from the broth and sieve the broth; put the meat back into the broth and let it there for 15 minutes.

 3. Cut Tafelspitz in slices, and serve the slices on warm plates, add the salt now and sprinkle chopped chives over it.

 4. Serve with boiled potatoes (peeled and cut in half) or “Bratkartoffeln”, fried potatoes, and a Chive Sauce, and if you like, that’s what they do in Austria, serve it with apple sauce.

 Ingredients and Cooking Instructions

-When cooking Tafelspitz you always get a wonderful broth which you can use as the base of a soup.
-In adding some German soup noodles, a vegetable mix or using it for a a risotto – the possibilities are many.
+When cooking Tafelspitz you always get a wonderful broth which you can use as the base for another soup.
+Add some German soup noodles, a vegetable mix or use it for a a risotto – the possibilities are many.